helderberto/maximus/README.md

 # Maximus

-This library makes it easier to manipulate data in JavaScript focusing to obtain results in a quickly way.
+A library that makes it easier to manipulate data in JavaScript results-driven focused.

 <center>
    <img src="banner.jpg" alt="Maximus Helmet Banner" />